Jasmine Gonzales Rose

 Biography

-Professor Gonzales Rose is a graduate of Harvard Law School, where she served as an editor-in-chief of the Harvard Latinx Law Review and a member of the Harvard Legal Aid Bureau.
-She clerked for Judge Héctor M. Laffitte of the US District Court for the District of Puerto Rico and Judge Damon J. Keith of the US Court of Appeals for the 6th Circuit.
-She has worked for a variety of nonprofit and governmental organizations on issues of civil and human rights.
-Most recently she served on the boards of directors of the American Civil Liberties Union of Greater Pittsburgh and the Abolitionist Law Center.
+Professor Gonzales Rose is a graduate of Harvard Law School, where she served as co-editor-in-chief of the Harvard Latinx Law Review and a member of the Harvard Legal Aid Bureau.
+She clerked for Judge Héctor M. Laffitte of the U.S. District Court for the District of Puerto Rico and Judge Damon J. Keith of the U.S. Court of Appeals for the Sixth Circuit.
+She has worked for a variety of nonprofit and governmental organizations on issues of civil and human rights, including serving on the boards of the American Civil Liberties Union of Greater Pittsburgh and the Abolitionist Law Center, which was founded by her former students.
 She is a member of the Supreme Judicial Court Advisory Committee on Massachusetts Evidence Law.

 - Profile Types